 The proximity of a private property may experience an increase in value between eight percent to twenty percent; compared indeed to houses that are out of a park’s vicinity.
 One study associates the low levels of crime and vandalism in a community.
 Where parks are present in their neighborhood, yet the demand for green spaces in one’s community exceeds seventy-five percent.
 Thus an indication that the public views parks as essential priorities of the government.
 The reduction of stress and blood pressure; and boost of physical health correlates to one’s length of stay in the parks.
 Having a green space nearby decreases the health complaints of the residents by ten percent.

 Giò Pomodoro’s solo exhibitions

-Giò Pomodoro (1930-2002) was an Italian sculptor, printmaker, and stage designer.
+Giò Pomodoro was an Italian sculptor, printmaker, and stage designer.
 In 1954 he moved to Milan, where he associated with leading avant-garde artists and started making jewelry.
-He then began to produce reverse reliefs in clay and also formed assemblages of various materials, including wood, textiles, and plaster subsequently cast in metal.
-During the 1960s, he developed several series of sculptures, which explored a range of abstract shapes, usually with smooth undulating surfaces.
-In his later career, Pomodoro regularly received public commissions and produced a number of large outdoor structures.
+Afterwards, during the 1960s, he developed several series of sculptures; which explored a range of abstract shapes, usually with smooth undulating surfaces.
+After, in his later career, Pomodoro regularly received public commissions and produced a number of large outdoor structures.